alice31229/Nanoparticle-Size-Distribution/README.md

 1. Positive images: these images should contain only the object you are trying to detect
-2. Negative images: these images can contain anything except for the object you are detecting
+2. Negative images: these images can contain anything except for the object you are detecting [diversity figure]

+The results of the trained nanoparticle detector on a test image are as follows: Normal (Gray-scale image)> HOG descriptors [pos_neg_hog]

+The original TEM image of nanoparticle samples.
+[...0002]

+After classifying with a trained SVM model and applying NMS the following result is achieved:
+[bbox...0002]

+Implement RANSAC algorithm to measure size of nanoparticle in each bounding boxes.
+[ransac]

+Plot the nanoparticle size distribution.
+[distribution...0002]